Alabama's Avery Johnson prepares to clear latest hurdles

 But that trajectory has potentially been thrown off course by injury and a national federal investigation into college basketball.

-Alabama had declared freshman point guard Collin Sexton, one of the nation’s top 10 recruits, ineligible.
-Athletic director Greg Byrne said Thursday night that Sexton will only miss one game, under a suspension for violating NCAA rules.
+Alabama has declared freshman point guard Collin Sexton, one of the nation’s top 10 recruits, ineligible and is awaiting a ruling from the NCAA on his possible reinstatement.

 The school determined he was an unnamed player mentioned in a federal complaint outlining charges against four college basketball assistants and others in September, ESPN reported Tuesday.
 Alabama basketball administrator Kobie Baker resigned after the school’s internal review following the release of that complaint.